Understand That You Need Documentation

 Additionally, the new solution will most likely not exist on its own and will probably be part of a bigger ecosystem.
 So it is not enough to document just the solution itself, but it is also crucial to describe how it fits into that ecosystem and how it influences it.

-Let's assume that the project team is a dream team, the cooperation with stakeholders is brilliant, the team is delivering what is required and is delivering it in time.
-This setup should be supported as much as possible and the team should not be bothered with documenting things because it would only decrease the effectivity, right?
+3. Record It When You Know It Let's assume that the project team is a dream team, the cooperation with stakeholders is brilliant, the team is delivering what is required, and they are delivering it on time.
+This setup should be supported as much as possible, and the team should not be bothered with documenting things because it would only decrease effectiveness, right?
 Not really.
 The team now has exceptional conditions: the members have the knowledge of the solution and they have access to the important stakeholders.
-Never again will anybody be in this position, so documenting the solution will only be harder and harder.
+Never again will anybody be in this position, so documenting the solution will only become harder and harder.

 The cost of recording knowledge is small compared to the cost of acquiring that knowledge or regenerating it at some point in the future.